-The shuttle service between Tokyo and Osaka was proposed with a notion that airlines, collectively, would be competing against the bullet-train (shinkansen), that introduced a faster train service between Osaka and Tokyo.
-It takes only two and half hours for the fastest train between the Tokyo station and Osaka station.
+introduced a faster train service between Osaka and Tokyo.3 It takes only two and half hours for the fastest train between the Tokyo station and Osaka station.
 It takes just one hour for an airline between a gate at the Haneda airport and a gate at the Itami (Osaka) airport.
-But, when travel time from downtown Tokyo of Osaka to the airport, and waiting time at the airport is counted, airlines barely have an advantage in total travel time.
+But, when ground travel time from downtown and airport at both ends and waiting time at the airport are counted, airlines barely have an advantage in total travel time.
 In order to compete against the shinkansen, waiting time at the airport was targeted to be cut down.